ddeutils/ddedocs/docs/services/index.md

 | Requires serious technical background  | Suitable for users without extensive technical background |
 | Contains traditional RDBMS             | Works with RDBMS as well as big data, unstructured data   |

 The **Modern Data Stack** provides businesses with a bias for action.
-Creating the MDS enables organizations to devote more time to analyzing their data and less time engineering their data processing pipelines.
+Creating a Modern Data Stack enables organizations to devote more time to analyzing their data and less time engineering their data processing pipelines.

 ## :material-select-compare: Providers Comparison